Amirates/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A rock, paper, scissors game
+A 5 round rock, paper and scissors game